 The Last Doll: This is another symbol of the end of the Quinceanera’s childhood.
 The Quinceanera is gifted her last doll, which she passes along to a younger girl.

-Something to keep in mind is that your church may have certain requirements for you to complete before you can have a Quinceanera ceremony.
+Something to keep in mind is that your church may have certain requirements for you to complete before you can have a ceremony.
 Most often this includes being baptized and participating in confirmation classes.
-Before you delve into the details, meet with your priest to talk about how your ceremony will go.
-Figure out how your reception will go with our Quince Años Reception Order of Events.
+Before you delve into the details, meet with your priest to talk about how your quinceanera ceremony order of events will go.
+Figure out how your reception will go with our Quinceanera Reception Order of Events.
 Then get to planning with Our Day-Of Planner!

 Do you need a priest or pastor still?
 Check out Mi Padrino Vendors to find local priests, officiants, pastors, and many more vendors for your big day!
 For our friends in Chicago, check out one of our favorite officiants, Pastor Rich Rubietta.
 Pastor Rich is bilingual, and can customize your big day just the way you want it!
 Contact him today to get started!